PANDEMIC CHALLENGES FOR NONPROFITS

 Nonprofits with assets must dispose of them in compliance with law.
 That means, first, satisfying all corporate obligations.
 Any remaining assets must typically be transferred to another charity having the same or similar chartable purposes.
 The Attorney General will want to know about the intended recipients of the assets, and will want assurances that any restrictions will be honored.
 Failing to satisfy corporate debts, or misapplying remaining assets, could expose nonprofit directors to personal liability.

 Merger may be a viable alternative to dissolution.
 Like dissolution, merger is subject to the approval of the Attorney General.
 Again, the Charities Bureau provides a publication laying out the required steps.

 Merger is typically more complex than dissolution since it involves the combining of two organizations with their own missions, services, culture, employees, debts, policies, etc. There have been many successful mergers of nonprofits, and also many not so successful.
 In exploring a merger, as in a business merger, non-disclosure and confidentiality agreements can be used to protect important interests.
 Be mindful that government agencies other than the Attorney General may need to give approval, such as the Board of Regents, Office of Children and Family Services, Superintendent of Financial Services, or Commissioner of Health.

 Another possible solution to financial stress is affiliation – working with other nonprofits on jointly purchasing supplies, services, space, and even staff.
 This is not a fundamental corporate change like dissolution or merger, but can simply be a contractual arrangement.

-Whether considering dissolution, merger, or affiliation, the planning and execution will take time.
+Whether considering dissolution, merger, affiliation, or suspension, planning and execution will take time.
 If any of these might be a possibility, it is best to start thinking about it as soon as possible.